Recognizing hyperelliptic graphs in polynomial time: Introduction

+\paragraph{Different notions of graph gonality} An equivalent definition of the gonality of an algebraic curve is the minimal degree of a morphism onto the projective line.
+A good analogue of this notion for graphs is the so-called \emph{stable gonality} introduced in \cite{C} as the minimal degree of a harmonic morphism from a refinement of the graph onto a tree (cf.\ Section \ref{subsec:sgon} infra).
+In contrast to the case of algebraic curves, the stable gonality of a graph is not always equal to its divisorial gonality.
+In \cite{C}, refinements of the graph arises from the theory of reductions of algebraic curves and tropical geometry \cite{Amini}, and it makes equal sense to consider the notion of \emph{stable divisorial gonality}, defined as the minimal divisorial gonality of a refinement of the graph.

+\paragraph{Known results} The termination of similar chip-firing games was discussed by Bj\"orner, Lov\'asz and Shor \cite{BLS}.
+A polynomial bound on the minimal number of required firings to terminate the Bj\"orner, Lov\'asz and Shor-game was given by Tardos \cite{tardos}.
+In the guise of ``abelian sandpile model'', chip-firing games play an important role in the study of self-organized criticality in statistical physics \cite{bak1988self,dhar1990self}.
+The chip firing game introduced by Baker and Norine is relevant for classical combinatorial problems about graphs, relating to spanning trees \cite{chan2015sandpiles}, the uniqueness of graph involutions \cite{Baker09}, and potential theory on electrical network graphs \cite{baker2013chip}.

+In \cite{Dutta}, a lower bound for the divisorial gonality of a graph is given in terms of its expansion.
+The gonality of a graph $G$ (in any sense) is larger than or equal to its treewidth $\tw(G)$ \cite{Gijs}.
+Since treewidth is insensitive to the presence of multiple edges while gonality is not, the parameters are different; actually, they are not ``tied'' in the sense of Norin \cite{Norin}; for example, there exists $G$ with $\tw(G)=2$ but $\dgon(G)$ arbitrarily high \cite{Hendrey}.
+The relation between the various notions of gonality is expounded in \cite[Section 1 and 5]{Gijs2}.

+We study the all three kinds of gonality of graphs from the point of view of computational complexity.
+The analogous problem of computing the gonality of an algebraic curve is decidable \cite{Schicho}.
+From the definition of divisorial gonality, it follows that divisorial gonality is computable.
+For stable gonality and stable divisorial gonality, this does not follow from the defintion, but both notions are computable as well \cite{GrootKoerkamp}, \cite{BWZ}.
+We know that treewidth is FPT, and that computing all three kinds of gonality is NP-hard and APX-hard \cite{Gijs2}.
+Moreover, divisorial gonality is in XP \cite[Section 5]{Bruyn2012reduced}.

-In this paper, we give polynomial time algorithms that recognize $\dgon(G) \leq 2$, $\sgon(G) \leq 2$ or $\sdgon(G) \leq 2$ for a graph $G$.
-(We do not consider gonality, which is defined without finiteness conditions.)
-To obtain our algorithms, we provide safe and complete sets of reduction rules.
-Similar to recognition algorithms for graphs of treewidth $2$ or $3$ (see \cite{Arnborg}), in our algorithms the rules are applied to the graph until no further rule application is possible; we decide positively if and only if this results in the empty graph.
-Some of the rules introduce constraints on pairs of vertices, which we model by colored edges.
-To deal with the fact that some of the rules are not local, we use a data structure that allows us to find an efficient way of applying these rules, leading to a running time of $O(n \log n+m)$.
+\paragraph{Our results} Our main result is the following. \begin{theoremintro}[=Theorem \ref{thm:time}] There is an algorithm that decides whether a graph $G$ is hyperelliptic in $O(n\log n+m)$ time. \end{theoremintro} To obtain our algorithm, we provide a safe and complete set of reduction rules.
+We do this for all three notions of gonality.
+Similar to recognition algorithms for graphs of treewidth $2$ or $3$ (see \cite{Arnborg}), in our algorithm the rules are applied to the graph until no further rule application is possible; we decide positively if and only if this results in the empty graph.
+One novelty is that some of the rules introduce constraints on pairs of vertices, which we model by colored edges.
+To deal with the fact that some of the rules are not local, we use a data structure that allows us to find an efficient way of applying these rules, leading to the stated running time.